Linguistic anthropology: Socialization

-In a series of studies, linguistic anthropologists Elinor Ochs and Bambi Schieffelin addressed the anthropological topic of socialization (the process by which infants, children, and foreigners become members of a community, learning to participate in its culture), using linguistic and other ethnographic methods.
+In a series of studies, the linguistic anthropologists Elinor Ochs and Bambi Schieffelin addressed the anthropological topic of socialization (the process by which infants, children, and foreigners become members of a community and learn to participate in its culture) by using linguistic and other ethnographic methods.
 They discovered that the processes of enculturation and socialization do not occur apart from the process of language acquisition, but that children acquire language and culture together in what amounts to an integrated process.
-Ochs and Schieffelin demonstrated that baby talk is not universal, that the direction of adaptation (whether the child is made to adapt to the ongoing situation of speech around it or vice versa) was a variable that correlated, for example, with the direction it was held vis-à-vis a caregiver's body.
-In many societies caregivers hold a child facing outward so as to orient it to a network of kin whom it must learn to recognize early in life.
+Ochs and Schieffelin demonstrated that baby talk is not universal and that the direction of adaptation (whether the child is made to adapt to the ongoing situation of speech around it or vice versa) is a variable that correlated, for example, with the direction it was held towards a caregiver's body.
+In many societies, caregivers hold a child facing outward as to orient it to a network of kin that it must learn to recognize early in life.

 Ochs and Schieffelin demonstrated that members of all societies socialize children both to and through the use of language.
-Ochs and Schieffelin uncovered how, through naturally occurring stories told during dinners in white middle class households in Southern California, both mothers and fathers participated in replicating male dominance (the "father knows best" syndrome) by the distribution of participant roles such as protagonist (often a child but sometimes mother and almost never the father) and "problematizer" (often the father, who raised uncomfortable questions or challenged the competence of the protagonist).
-When mothers collaborated with children to get their stories told, they unwittingly set themselves up to be subject to this process.
+Ochs and Schieffelin uncovered how, through naturally occurring stories told during dinners in white middle-class households in Southern California, both mothers and fathers participated in replicating male dominance (the "father knows best" syndrome) by the distribution of participant roles such as protagonist (often a child but sometimes mother and almost never the father) and "problematizer" (often the father, who raised uncomfortable questions or challenged the competence of the protagonist).
+When mothers collaborated with children to get their stories told, they unwittingly set themselves up to be subject to the process.

-Schieffelin's more recent research has uncovered the socializing role of pastors and other fairly new Bosavi converts in the Southern Highlands, Papua New Guinea community she studies.
-Pastors have introduced new ways of conveying knowledge, new linguistic epistemic markers—and new ways of speaking about time.
-And they have struggled with and largely resisted those parts of the Bible that speak of being able to know the inner states of others (e.g. the gospel of Mark, chapter 2, verses 6–8).
+Schieffelin's more recent research has uncovered the socializing role of pastors and other fairly new Christian converts among the Bosavi community of the Southern Highlands in Papua New Guinea.
+Pastors have introduced new ways of conveying knowledge, new linguistic epistemic markers, and new ways of speaking about time.
+According to Schieffelin, the converts struggled with and largely resisted parts of the Bible that speak of being able to know the inner states of others, such as the Gospel of Mark, Chapter 2, Verses 6–8.